Photo from Christmas Ships Parade Website

 BUNDLE UP

 Don’t let the crowds deter you from experiencing the holiday magic that can now be watched from the Vancouver Waterfront.
 Bundle up for a stroll along the Waterfront Renaissance Trail or snag a spot on the Grant Street Pier for premier viewing.
-McMenamins on the Columbia typically opens its patio to customers.
+McMenamins on the Columbia typically opens its patio to customers with first-come seating.
 Dress warmly; they admit their heaters don’t always ward off the wind chill!

 WINDOW WATCHERS